Just finished reading Cormac McCarthy's

 McCarthy employs so many unique touches here.
 Two particularly ring brilliantly for me: 1) Providing no actual names for any of the characters, for instance.
 In the post-apocalyptic world he's created, mankind is a mere fragment of what it once was, and nobody is special.
 Nobody is doing better than any others, alas nobody deserves any special distinction.
 2) Never breaking the story up into chapters is another.
 It moves swiftly and urgently, yet is only divided into nut graphs, extended line breaks.
 It's a reader's equivalent to two love-driven survivors traveling across a barren wasteland with no clear path.
 They're just moving forward, just as the reader is here.

 McCarthy's use of language is also something to behold.
-Example, explaining the bond between the father and son:
+Example,

 "....each the other's world entire."

-"He tried to think of something to say but he could not.
+The emptiness of their world:"He tried to think of something to say but he could not.
 He'd had this feeling before, beyond the numbness and dull despair.
 The world shrinking down about a raw core of parsible entities.
 The names of things slowly following those things into oblivion.
 Colors.
 The names of birds.
 Things to eat.
 Finally the names of things one believed to be true.
 More fragile than he would have thought.
 How much was gone already/ The sacred idiom shorn of its referants and so of its reality.
 Drawing down like something trying to preserve heat.
 In time to wink out forever."

-"This is my child, he said.
+Questioning his existence after killing a man to protect his son:"This is my child, he said.
 I wash a dead man's brains out of his hair.
 That is my job."

 Those are just examples I'm especially liking at this present moment.
 There's endless amounts of others.
 I could say so much more about this book, but I'll leave up to others to seek it out and read it for themselves.
 There's a movie adaptation coming out in mid-November, starring the great Viggo Mortensen.
 I doubt it'll better this book, but I have high hopes for it to at least do this work extreme justice.
 If not, at least the book is here to save itself.